-find, embrace and respect all that is in your abstract being
+find, embrace and respect all that is your being

 As an experienced Yoga, Hula Hoop, and Dance Instructor since 2015, my goal has been to help individuals to explore their body and mind through experimental and traditional forms of movement.
 During my sessions, I incorporate a variety of rhythms, flows, and breathing exercises to help you practice your own unique form of movement.
-Below you can find the different forms of movement I work with.
-Feel free to contact me about any questions you may have about my services, or how we can work together to build your own unique road into movement, expression, and health.
+Below, you can find the different forms of movement I work with.
+Feel free to contact me with any questions you may have about my services, or how we can work together to accommodate my teaching at your location, event, or personal practice.